-Boris Johnson MP recently divided opinion - drawing condemnation from the Prime Minister and provoking a disciplinary investigation by his Conservative Party - for controversial remarks about Muslim women who wear burkas/burqas.
+Boris Johnson MP recently divided opinion for controversial remarks about Muslim women who wear burkas/burqas.
 Though he did not advocate a ban, his comments have reignited the debate following bans on the full-face-and-body coverings becoming law in countries including France, Belgium, and Denmark.
 Should similar prohibitions should be introduced in the UK?
 This question operates on the basis that women are making a free choice when wearing burkas, and are not forced to be doing so - something which all parties would reject.

 Burkas should not be banned in the UKShow moreShow less